 → | Hello.
 3 |

 But this is a pain to type.
-Unspaced footnotes aren’t a pain to type, and they look fine—miles better than word-spaced footnotes.
+Unspaced footnotes aren’t a pain to type, and they look fine—much better than word-spaced footnotes.

-(The opening line in Tschichold’s footnote essay is “To begin with, let us enumerate what is repulsive and therefore wrong.”
-Think about getting that in a review!)
+(The opening line in Tschichold’s footnote essay is “To begin with, let us enumerate what is repulsive and therefore wrong.”—a phrase perhaps useful for reviewing.)

 this: